wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Date time functions

-Synapse Expressions include the following functions to work with date and time.
+Synapse expressions include the following functions to work with date and time.

 <table>
 <thead>